LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 2. Give all terminating loops a statically determinable upper-bound

 I added the distinction to specify terminating loops since explicit non-terminating loops are exempt from this rule.
-Such non-terminating loops would be a server loop or a process scheduler.
+Such non-terminating loops would be like a server loop, a process scheduler, or anything for receiving and processing.
-Of which NASA says there should only be one per task or thread for receiving and processing.
+Of which NASA says there should only be one non-terminating loop per task or thread.

-This is where the wording I felt was a little confusing in the original Power of 10 document.
-It says all loops should have a "fixed upper bound".
-I suppose this would ideally mean that all array structures would have a defined max bound.
-In most general cases though the length would be found with some method or variable.
+The original wording from Power of 10 wording specifies "all loops must have a fixed upper-bound".
+When I first read this rule I was initially perplexed about what it meant for implementation.
+Did this mean NASA just never used functions like strlen or pass in size arguments?
+Did this just mean to strictly use constant variables to sent bounds for array like structures?
+What would you do if you needed to use a length function or length parameter?
-Since this length obtained is not fixed would you then need to provide a fixed bound as well?
+Since the length obtained is not fixed would you then need to provide a fixed bound as well?
 Something like `for(int i = 0; i < (length of array) && i < (max upper bound); i++){. . .}`?
-I feel like if that was the intent validation would be better like in rule 7.
+This seems unecessary though as would rule 5 and rule 7 check for this?
 Luckily the JPL Coding Standard clarifies the rule by saying it shall be possible for a static analyzer to affirm a bound.
 This is to say if you can obtain the exact number of iterations as an integer it is okay.
+NASA then points out
+> "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".
 Some languages prefer a for-each loop style which is fine as long as the length can be known and does not change.
-NASA gives a more explicit quote here in the JPL Coding document.
-> "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".

-In this linked list example a limit is added since a pointer is not an exact ending.
+In this linked list example a limit is added since finding NULL does not give exact iterations.
 ```
 Node* listSearch(Node* node, int needle){
     int count = 0;